louketo/louketo-proxy/README.md

    --redirection-url value                   redirection url for the oauth callback url, defaults to host header is absent [$PROXY_REDIRECTION_URL]
    --revocation-url value                    url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --skip-openid-provider-tls-verify         skip the verification of any TLS communication with the openid provider (default: false)
-   --scopes value                            list of scopes requested when authenticating the user --upstream-url value                      url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --upstream-ca value                       the path to a file container a CA certificate to validate the upstream tls endpoint
+   --openid-provider-proxy value             proxy for communication with the openid provider --scopes value                            list of scopes requested when authenticating the user --upstream-url value                      url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --upstream-ca value                       the path to a file container a CA certificate to validate the upstream tls endpoint